ET Spectator’s Guide for Ironman Wisconsin 2019

 We then load into our cars and head to Panera, 3416 University Ave., to pick up some sandwiches to bring out to the bike course.

-The 2018 bike course has moved back to the original Ironman Wisconsin course.
-Therefore, our designated spot on the bike course is returning back to the 2nd of the 3 major hills (aka the 3 B’s) at Timber Lane, just north of Old Sauk Road.
+The 2019 bike course is the same as 2018 Ironman Wisconsin course.
+Therefore, our designated spot on the bike course is the 2nd of the 3 major hills (aka the 3 B’s) at Timber Lane, just north of Old Sauk Road.
 From the Capitol area/swim start, you get on University Ave. heading West towards Middleton.
 Left on Whitney Way, right on Old Middleton Rd., slight left onto Old Sauk Rd.
 Stay on Old Sauk, crossing the Beltline, until you come to Windsong Circle.
 Turn right and park anywhere here.
 Walk west to the next intersection, Timber Lane, and turn right.
 There will be lots of crowds, and you will see the bikers coming up the big hill.

 We’ll set up the big ET flags and cheer on the east side of the road (the athlete’s left) between approximately the 1st and 2nd driveways.
 The athletes come by this spot twice since it’s a 2 loop bike course.
 Needless to say, we’ll be there for the better part of the afternoon.
 Until approximately 3:00pm.
 Please make sure you have enough nutrition and hydration for the day out there!
 Some will bring a folding camp chair and/or a small cooler to keep beverages and food cool.
 Sunscreen and bug spray are also a good thing to bring along.